 Admission is granted based upon meeting the requirements for application and approval by the ProDOC.
-Following acceptance into the program, students will be instructed by the Office of Professional Doctoral Programs on how to obtain a copy of the Doctor of Ministry Handbook.
+Following acceptance into the program, students should download a copy of the Doctor of Ministry Handbook from the website.
 This handbook will serve as a guide for the student regarding specific policies and procedures throughout the entire program.
 Some students may be required to remove deficiencies in their preparation for particular specializations by taking courses from the master's level curriculum for credit.
-If the applicant for doctoral studies does not begin resident study within a year from the date of approval, a new application must be processed.
+The admitted doctoral student has one year from the date of approval to register and begin taking courses or a new application must be processed.